 Within Europe there are two possible systems of type approval.
 One is based around EC Directives and provides for the approval of whole vehicles, vehicle systems, and separate components.
 The other is based around United Nations Economic Community for Europe regulations and provides for approval of vehicle systems and separate components, but not whole vehicles.

 European Community Whole Vehicle Type Approval (EC WVTA)

 EC WVTA has created a single European market in trucks, buses and trailers.
-Self-certification of trailers is being phased out and replaced by two new statutory recording schemes - one for light trailers, the other for large trailers.

 You must submit any new vehicle made, adapted or imported for sale in the UK or the European Union (EU) to the approval authority for whole vehicle approval in a member state before you can sell it anywhere in the EU.
 However, once a vehicle has approval in any one member state, it will apply to all vehicles of that type throughout the EU.